alanlawrance/uconsole/README.md

 What is this?
 ---

-In game console that allows for easy set up of commands with parameters.
+In game console for Unity3D that allows for easy set up of commands with parameters.

 Why is this needed?